laerling/config/checklist.md

    Note that we're not using a separate boot partition in this case, but mount the ESP as `/boot`.
    I'm not sure, but I think this might be necessary for `systemd-boot` to find the kernel, initrds etc.
 7) select mirrors (they're already ranked)
-8) `pacstrap /mnt base linux linux-firmware sudo which dhcpcd git nano screen` and on the laptop `iwd`
+8) `pacstrap /mnt base linux linux-firmware sudo make which dhcpcd git nano screen` and on the laptop `iwd`
 9) `genfstab -U /mnt >> /mnt/etc/fstab`
 10) `arch-chroot /mnt` (all following steps have to be done in the arch-chroot environment!)